Leucocoprinus russoceps: Description

 Leucocoprinus russoceps is a small dapperling mushroom.Cap: 1.5-2.5cm wide starting campanulate before flattening and expanding to convex.
 The surface is yellow-brown to ochre with a pulverulent, powdery coating and striations from the edges.
 Gills: Pale, 'almost free' and close.
 Stem: 4cm long and 1.5mm thick at the top with a claviform taper to 4mm wide at the base.
 The surface is paler than the cap sometimes with a slight greenish tint with age whilst the interior is stuffed with white flesh.
 The stem ring may disappear.
 Spores:' Smooth, ovate to elliptic with a faint germ pore.
-7.2-9 x 4.2-4.6µm.
+7.2-9 x 4.2-4.6 μm.

 Habitat and distribution

 The specimens were found growing on the ground in forests in Brazil.

 The specimens studied by Berk and Broome were found on the ground in June 1860 in Ceylon (now Sri Lanka).